haberdashPI/vscode-master-key/notes.md

                     - only triggers in non-debug context, we'll need to add some console.log statements to see what is happening when the extension is running in production
     - [ ] TODO: decorators aren't working
-    - [ ] get any remaining, existing tests (except unimplemented features) working again
-        - [X] update unit tests for running commands
-            - [X] remove replay unit tests (they are become integration tests)
-            - [X] move the missing do unit tests to integration
-        - [ ] run the tests in CI
-    - [ ] cleanup any files we need to delete
-    - [ ] merge PR; don't release a new version yet
     - [X] extraction of visual docs
         - [X] reimplement visual output
             - [X] create a map of keys-mode-prefix -> name, description, kind